 The battery powers the atomizer to heat e-liquid in the cartridge and turn it into vapor during inhalation.

 Basic models look like tobacco cigarettes - they are light and either fully disposable or have a rechargeable battery and disposable refill.
 They also have a LED light that emulates cigarette glow during inhalation.
 The overall feeling is very similar to smoking.

 Some users prefer refillable cartridges (cartomizers) to the prefilled ones.
 Cartomizer is a disposable atomizer and cartridge combined.

-The model they choose looks like a pen, is larger and they need to buy e-liquid (e-juice, smoke juice), usually sold in little 10 or 30 ml bottles, to refill it.
+The model they choose looks like a pen (pic on the right), is larger and for that you need to buy e-liquid (e-juice, smoke juice), usually sold in little 10 or 30 ml bottles, to refill it.

 Most e-liquids contain

 * (see Glossary for more on PG and VG)